mikeobrien/Gribble/README.md

 `Any`, `Count`, `CopyTo`, `First`, `FirstOrDefault`, `Distinct`, `Duplicates`, `Except`, `Intersect`, `OrderBy`, `OrderByDescending`, `Randomize`, `Skip`, `SyncWith`, `Take`, `TakePercent`, `Union`, `Where`

-Gribble adds the following custom query operators:
+Gribble adds the following custom query operators.

+Returns a random result set:

     public static IQueryable<TSource> Randomize<TSource>(this IQueryable<TSource> source)

-Returns a random result set.
+Returns a top percentage of records:

     public static IQueryable<TSource> TakePercent<TSource>(this IQueryable<TSource> source, int percent)

-Returns a top percentage of records.
+Copys records from one table to another.
+Both the source and target must be an `ITable`:

     IQueryable<TSource> CopyTo<TSource>(this IQueryable<TSource> source, IQueryable<TSource> target)

-Copys records from one table to another.
-Both the source and target must be an `ITable`.
+Syncs the values of records based on a key.
+The records may be in the same table or seperate tables.
+You can specify the fields to include or exclude in the sync:

     IQueryable<TTarget> SyncWith<TTarget, TKey>(this IQueryable<TTarget> target, IQueryable<TTarget> source, Expression<Func<TTarget, TKey>> keySelector,
         SyncFields syncFields, params Expression<Func<TTarget, object>>[] syncSelectors)

-Syncs the values of records based on a key.
-The records may be in the same table or seperate tables.
-You can specify the fields to include or exclude in the sync.
+Returns a distinct result set based on the specified key:

     IQueryable<TSource> Distinct<TSource, TKey>(this IQueryable<TSource> source, Expression<Func<TSource, TKey>> selector)

-Returns a distinct result set based on the specified key.
+Returns a distinct result set based on the specified key and sorted by a projection:

     IQueryable<TSource> Distinct<TSource, TKey, TOrder>(this IQueryable<TSource> source, Expression<Func<TSource, TKey>> selector,
         Expression<Func<TSource, TOrder>> orderSelector, Order order)

-Returns a distinct result set based on the specified key and sorted by a projection.
+Returns duplicate records based on a key:

     IQueryable<TSource> Duplicates<TSource, TKey>(this IQueryable<TSource> source, Expression<Func<TSource, TKey>> selector)

-Returns duplicate records based on a key.
+Returns duplicate records based on a key and ordered by a projection or a predicate:

     IQueryable<TSource> Duplicates<TSource, TKey, TOrder>(this IQueryable<TSource> source, Expression<Func<TSource, TKey>> selector,
         Expression<Func<TSource, TOrder>> orderSelector, Order order)